 After ten years dominating the action camera market, GoPro turned its sights on software.
 I was hired onto the User Experience Design team to integrate content strategy into the software design process from the ground up.

-As Senior UX Content Strategist in GoPro’s design group, I help product managers and designers apply a content strategy lens to the software design process, and collaborate with engineers to develop the infrastructure and workflows needed to scale the creation of interface content across our core apps.
+As Senior UX Content Strategist in GoPro’s design group, I helped product managers and designers apply a content strategy lens to the software design process, and collaborated with engineers to develop the infrastructure and workflows needed to scale the creation of interface content across our core apps.
 This includes:

 - Collaborating directly with product and program managers, UX designers, design researchers, and engineers to define product requirements and design the best user experiences.

 - Building a team responsible for the user interface copy in our mobile, desktop, and web apps.

 - Implementing content standards and guidelines, systems architecture, and process